Russian intervention in the Syrian civil war: Civilian casualties and war crimes

 In February 2016, Médecins Sans Frontières has said that either "Syrian regime" or Russian warplanes deliberately attacked a hospital in Ma'arrat al-Nu'man.
 The Syrian Observatory for Human Rights stated that it was Russian warplanes that destroyed the hospital.
+In March 2016, Amnesty International reported that the Russian aerial bombing campaign in opposition-held territories involved the methodical targeting of hospitals and medical facilities, describing it as a calculated "military strategy" to forcibly displace civilian inhabitants.

 In 2016, opposition activists and local witnesses have reported that Russia has used white phosphorus against targets in Raqqa and Idlib, causing civilian casualties with the weapons.
 U.S. officials repeatedly stated that hospitals in Syria were attacked by Russian forces.
 The Syrian Observatory for Human Rights reported that by mid-February 2016, Russian air strikes had killed 1,000 civilians, including 200 children, since the initiation of the intervention in September 2015.
 In March 2016, Amnesty International reported "compelling evidence" of at least six such attacks.
 These reports, including the bombing of two hospitals by Russian Air Force planes, have been denied by Russian officials.
 In May 2016 the Russian delegation to the UN Security Council vetoed a statement condemning the air strikes on a refugee camp in Idlib on 5 May.

 In June 2016, Russia Today, while reporting minister Shoigu's visit to Hmeymim air base, showed incendiary cluster bombs being loaded onto Russian airplanes, identified as RBK-500 ZAB-2.5SM due to clearly visible markings.
 After this information, inconsistent with official Russian statements, the video was removed but later reinstated and uploaded by RT.
 An editorial note below the video made no mention of the weapon, saying a frame in the video has caused "concern for personnel safety" because of a pilot's close-up.
 "Upon re-evaluation it was deemed that the frame did not pose any risks; it had since been restored and the video is up in its original cut," the RT statement said.

 By the end of 2018, Airwars, which monitors reports of casualties of all airstrikes, had documented 2,730–3,866 civilian deaths in Syria in some 39,000 Russian strikes, including 690–844 children and 2,017 named victims, although Russia officially confirmed none of these.
 Russia stated it had flown 39,000 sorties (not strikes) as of late 2018.
 The annual total for 2018 according to Airwars was 730 strikes killing 2,169 civilians.